storj/storj/docs/design/storage-node-automatic-updater.md

 * The update check must verify that it is a trusted server.
 * The update check should have a jitter to avoid a stampeding herd.
 See http://highscalability.com/blog/2012/4/17/youtube-strategy-adding-jitter-isnt-a-bug.html for more information.

-Possible problems:
-* Bad gradual rollout.
-We know it's a bad rollout if our application stops working.
-    * Log error in log file if possible.
-    * If we did have a database migration, API/gRPC change, or file system change in the latest update then wait for next update???
-        * Bad latest update might have had faulty database changes that will need to be migrated again.
-    * Otherwise rollback to previous version.

 ### Downloading the binaries

 Once we have decided on a new version we need to download the new version.
 We will download the appropriate release from a trusted server beside the current binary (instead of temporary directory).